-NOTE 2: The sole responsibility for the content of this document lies with the partners of the MSTyr project.
+The sole responsibility for the content of this series of modular documents lies with the partners of the MSTyr project.
 It does not necessarily reflect the opinion of the European Union.
 Neither the Executive Agency for Small and Medium-sized Enterprises (EASME) nor the European Commission are responsible for any use that may be made of the information contained therein.

 The authors of this document wish to thank the creators of the ECOPLIANT and EEPLIANT best practice guidelines for the work they undertook to produce the original versions of them.
-Those well-researched guidelines have been used almost in their entirety to form the basis of this publication.
+Those well-researched guidelines have been used to form the basis of this publication.